 Many of us live in a world where meetings reign supreme—particularly now that many of us have switched to working remotely.
-For some of us, constant meetings can seem like overkill—but, when done well, these convenings offer important opportunities for colleagues to exchange ideas, facilitate discussion, share updates, and make decisions.
-Enter the power of the check-in question.
+For some of us, constant meetings can seem like overkill, but when done well, they offer important opportunities for colleagues to exchange ideas, facilitate discussion, share updates, and make decisions.
+Enter the power of ice breaker questions.

 Experts assert that team-building (the practice of building connection and trust with one’s colleagues) makes for better communication processes and increased productivity.
 But team-building doesn’t have to take the form of trust falls or disentangling the human knot—it can exist in small but intentional moments, like within the first and last few moments of a meeting.
 Questions can range from outrageous and silly to introspective and deep.
 Not only can these ice breakers help ground people in each other’s presence at the start and end of a meeting, they can also help people to laugh with one another and bring random understandings of folks we share (often virtual) space with every day.
 Let’s take a look at some examples of ice breaker questions you can use to check in during meetings.

 Sometimes, teams need levity and laughter.
 Perhaps you’re part of a newly-formed team that doesn’t yet know one another, or have a fatigued staff in the middle of a stressful work sprint.
 Whatever the case, light check-in questions can bring everyone’s attention to the present moment and help them build positive experiences with one another.

 Here are some examples of fun ice breaker questions to ask:

 - What was the worst haircut you ever had?